Vito39/testing_repo_2/_sources/polly/omixatlas.py.txt

     ``Args:``
         |  ``token (str):`` token copy from polly.

-    We can init a OmixAtlas class object using.
+    We can initialize a OmixAtlas class object using.

     .. code::